If you’re visiting Barcelona, you’ll likely catch wind of the Montserrat Mountain and Monastery, one of the best day trips from the city.

 There are a number of other trails in the area as well, and no matter what one you pick, you can’t go wrong with hiking Montserrat.

-Where to Eat in Monserrat
+Where to Eat in Montserrat

 There are a limited number of places to eat on Montserrat Mountain, and most of them are unfortunately not very good.
-Although it may be a quick option, we recommend that you skip the buffet restaurants like Buffet de Montserrat and La Cafeteria.
+Although it may be a quick option, we recommend that you skip the self-service restaurants like Buffet de Montserrat and La Cafeteria.
 They’re simply not worth the price since the quality is so low.

 One of the restaurants that is decent is called Àpat, although it is a rather fancy place.
-If you’re looking for a full sit down meal, this is your best choice.
+If you’re looking for a full sit-down meal, this is your best choice.

 In our experience, it was a lot nicer to grab something to eat at one of the local food shops next to the gift stores.
 There are also sometimes little market stalls in the area where you can buy things to eat.
 The region surrounding Montserrat is known for artisan cheeses and high-quality produce, both of which are definitely worth tasting while you’re there.